 Significant Accounting Policies

-There have been no significant changes to the Company’s accounting policies during the three months ended June 30, 2021, as compared to the significant accounting policies described in Note 2 of the “Notes to the Financial Statements” in the Company’s audited financial statements included in its 2020 Annual Report.
+Aside from the Investments accounting policy described below, there have been no significant changes to the Company’s accounting policies during the three and nine months ended September 30, 2020, as compared to the significant accounting policies described in Note 2 of the “Notes to the Financial Statements” in the Company’s audited financial statements included in its 2019 Annual Report.

 Fair Value Measurement